 The bibliographic guide to publications by the Serbian Academy of Sciences and Arts (SANU) is useful as a reference list for browsing on literature available about a particular subject, but not for knowledge of the sources themselves because the annotations are short and limited.
 Most of the works are in other fields, particularly the natural sciences, but there is 10-page list of 96 titles in history and philosophy.

 Katalog Narodne Biblioteke u Beogradu: IV Rukopisi I Stare Štampane knjige (Beograd: Srpska Akademija Hauka i Umetnosti Narodna Biblioteka Srbije Matitsa Srpska, 1982).
 445 p. and 23 supp.
-UIUC Call Number: Yugoslav Reference: 015.4971 K155
+UIUC Call Number: International & Area Studies Former Yugoslav Reference (Slavic): 015.4971 K155

 This is a catalog of old manuscripts in Serbian from the 15th to the 18th century from the Old Church Slavic collections in Parkac, Slavonia and the Orthodox monastery at Orahovic, collected by the staff of the National Library in Belgrade as part of a broader effort to collect, sort and catalogue old manuscripts that circulated not only in Serbia but throughout Croatia and Bosnia also.
 The guide is divided into three sections: the first two deal with religious prayer books and psalters mostly, the first section manuscripts and the second printed texts.
 The annotated descriptions, particularly for the older manuscript collection, are excellent, with full descriptions of each item including dating, size, length, content, authorship and place of publication or production.
 Not all of these items can be catalogued with such detail, but they are whenever possible.
 The third section of the work details the collection of 18th century pinted texts from Slavonia, including mostly non-religious topics.
 Following a section of beautiful reproductions on glossy plates, there are severa, short indexes, including title, subjects' personal names, place names, chronology, author, publisher, and most usefully, current locations.